f5devcentral/f5-beacon/README.md

 ## Purpose of this repository

-This repository includes resources, artifacts and examples that can be leveraged in use with F5 Beacon.
+This repository includes resources, artifacts and examples that can be leveraged with F5 Beacon.

 ## Documentation